DevSkillsHQ/transaction-management-backend-level-1/README.md

   - Creating new transactions;
   - Retreiving the current account balance.
 - **Optimize the GET endpoints for speed.** When designing your service, ensure that the GET endpoints remain fast with the database growing in size.
-- **Ensure no lost updates.** When submitting a new transaction, make sure no account balance updates are lost.
-E.g., when having two concurrent requests updating the same account balance.
 - **Organize your code as a set of low-coupled modules**.
 Avoid duplication and extract re-usable modules where it makes sense, but don't break things apart needlessly.
 We want to see that you can create a codebase that is easy to maintain.
 - **Document your decisions.** Extend this README.md with info about how to run your application along with any hints that will help us review your submission and better understand the decisions you made.